jtomchak/nodefoundations/Day1/intro.md

 * End the request-response cycle
 * data validation and security on the server
 * next() keyword is optional, don't need to include it your function isn't going to use it
+* If the current middleware function does not end the request-response cycle, it must call next() to pass control to the next middleware function.
+Otherwise, the request will be left hanging.
 * Types of middleware
   * Application-level middleware
     * .get (All HTTP Methods)